Updated May 2020

 Renting out property is about more than just finding someone who is willing to live in your rental.
 It’s about finding tenants who will have a good relationship with both you and your property.

 If you don’t choose tenants carefully and learn how to check eviction records, you could be putting your entire business at risk.
+All of the information gathered in rental applications should supplement the research you do about each tenant.

 Be sure to check for a history of evictions: